dannyboyer/dannyboyer.github.io/projects/index.md

 * ###[BillETS]({{ site.baseurl }}projects/billets.html)
-A simple application for selling tickets for popular shows online, built on the JEE environment
+A simple application for selling tickets for popular shows online, built with the JEE environment

 * ###[AEROETS]({{ site.baseurl}}projects/aeroets.html)
 A website built for ÉTS's research activities in the aerospace field, packaged with a custom CMS and a backend written in PHP